-ActionAid Denmark, together with partners, is hosting a global conference in Copenhagen on the 28th and 29th of September, 2023.
-The conference will deepen our understanding of the power and potential of social movements in the fight for climate justice, democracy & digital rights and peace & security.
-We will explore the importance of people and movements striving for a just world, where everyone can enjoy their fundamental human rights.
-We will also celebrate the social movement of the year through our People Power Award, a new annual award created by ActionAid Denmark.
+ActionAid Denmark, together with partners, hosted a global conference in Copenhagen on the 28th and 29th of September, 2023.
+The conference was organised to deepen our understanding of the power and potential of social movements in the fight for climate justice, democracy & digital rights and peace & security.
+We explored the importance of people and movements striving for a just world, where everyone can enjoy their fundamental human rights.
+We also celebrated the social movements of the year through our People Power Award, a new annual award created by ActionAid Denmark.

 The world is facing several interconnected crises.
 At times, these can seem unsolvable, and yet, we have witnessed the power that people hold when they and partner organizations come together around shared demands.
 Brave people all over the world have shown the tremendous courage it takes to rise up, but also the price peaceful protesters pay.

 If we are to successfully respond to today’s most pressing crises, we need to understand the role that social movements play and the way in which we can support them.

 Themes for the conference

 We invite movements leaders, representatives of governments, parliaments, academia, the private sector, multilateral institutions, foundations, media, activists and civil society organisations for continued collaboration on how we can better support people power.

 A set of recommendations were developed prior to the conference looking to how allies can best support people power: https://www.ms.dk/sites/default/files/building_people_power_paper.pdf.
 The final conference report will be shared end of 2023.

 Times of unprecedented global crises call for a deep and structural refiguration of politics and power.
 A recent UN report recognizes the “invaluable contributions to individual, collective and societal wellbeing” promoted by social movements and concludes that actors such as governments and civil society must embrace and enable social movements as essential partners in “building back better” from the intersecting crises of today.